Self-Supervised Training with Autoencoders for Visual Anomaly Detection: Introduction

-The rest of the paper is organised as follows.
-In Section \ref{sec2} we first discuss the main differences of our idea with respect to the related works.
-In Section \ref{sec3} we formally introduce the proposed framework including the training procedure and the model architecture.
-In Section \ref{sec4} we evaluate the performance of our approach and provide the experimental results based on the publicly available MVTec AD dataset \cite{BergmannFSS19, BergmannBFSS21} for the task of visual anomaly detection.
-We finish our discussion with a conclusion in Section \ref{conclusion}.
+The rest of the paper is organized as follows.
+In Section \ref{sec:section2}, we discuss the main differences of our approach to the related works and summarize the main contributions.
+In Section \ref{sec:section3}, we formally introduce the proposed framework including our training objective, data generation, and model architecture followed by a deeper theoretical analysis in Section \ref{sec:section4}.
+In Section \ref{sec:section5}, we evaluate the performance of our approach and provide a conclusion in Section \ref{sec:section6}.